 Then I spent a couple of weeks in Myanmar (former Burma) traveling and meeting up with friends before returning back to Thailand where I would sit for a meditation retreat and maybe paint some more murals.

 In Thailand, I completed a Thai massage course in Lahu village, a little hillside tribe community.
 There were about 10 of us in the course.
 We spent our time meditating, practicing yoga and practicing Thai massage, and learning more about the Lahu community.

 This was all around the last couple of weeks of February and we didn’t have internet.

 So, when we got out of the two-week course we were surprised about what we were hearing about the Pandemic.

 What were you doing then?

 Do you recall or block it out?

-It is called Vipassanaa 10-day silent meditation retreat in the Goenka tradition.
+It is called Vipassana 10-day silent meditation retreat in the Goenka tradition.
 No talking, no writing, and no speaking (not even stretching) for 10 days.
 You just sit 12 hours a day.
-I was ready, signed up, and confirmed and right before my flight to Nepal took off from Pai, Thailand it was canceled.
+I was ready, signed up, and confirmed, and right before my flight to Nepal took off from Pai, Thailand it was canceled.